GreenFlag31/regex-helper/README.md

 # Regex-helper

 A lightweight JavaScript library that helps structure regex quickly and easily.
-This library does not replace learning regex but assists in their usage.
-This library removes the concrete implementation of regex and focus on results.
+This library does not replace learning regex but assists in their usage by removing the concrete implementation of regex and focus on results instead.

 ## Getting started